 The best-known example is piperine, a natural compound found in black pepper.
 It’s frequently added to curcumin and other dietary supplements to enhance their absorption.

 A 2020 study in rats found that piperine increased the oral absorption of CBD by 2.5 times (15).
-If you want to give this a try, your best option is to buy a separate piperine supplement, which is relatively cheap.
+If you want to give this a try, your best option is to buy a separate piperine supplement, which are relatively cheap.

 A Word on Nano CBD